cpiprint/Peersuite/README.md

 Peersuite is an open source, decentralized, private alternative to apps like Discord or Slack.
 All data is sent only between clients through encrypted WebRTC channels.
 There is no server.

-The tools included are full featured text chat, collaborative document editing, a kanban board, screen sharing, video calling, audio chat, and a shared whiteboard for drawing ideas.
+The tools included are:
+- text chat with channels, PMs, image preview, and file send
+- collaborative document editing with PDF and TXT export
+- kanban board
+- screen sharing
+- video calling
+- audio calling
+- whiteboard for diagrams/flowcharts with PNG export

 If this is something you would like to be a part of, please send a PR.
+EVen if it's just some CSS changes, this is a community project!

 Usage: You can use https://peersuite.space online, download a docker image and run peersuite yourself, run it as a PWA on desktop or mobile, build your own docker image, or grab an executable from [releases](https://github.com/openconstruct/Peersuite/releases).